ORNL/curifactory/sphinx/source/getting_started.rst

     {'my_value': 1, 'magic_value': 42}

-If we run the stage again with a record using the same arg set as the previous one, it finds the correct cached output and returns before running the stage code:
+If we run the stage again with a record using the same parameter set as the previous time, it finds the correct cached output and returns before running the stage code:

 .. code-block:: ipython3

     %%time
-    r1 = cf.Record(manager, default_args)
+    r1 = cf.Record(manager, default_params)
     r1 = long_compute_step(r1)